Mike Ramos (footballer)

 Michael Anthony Ramos (born January 29, 1991) is a Puerto Rican international footballer who currently plays for the Tacoma Stars in the Major Arena Soccer League.

 Career

 College

 Ramos began his career at Walla Walla Community College before transferring to Seattle University where he made 17 appearances for the Redhawks and tallied two goals and five assists in 2011.
-After the 2011 season, he stepped away from the game for a couple years due to personal reasons.
+After the 2011 season, he stepped away from the game for a couple years for personal reasons.
 In 2014, Ramos decided to reenroll in school and attend Whitworth University.
 In his only season with the Pirates, he made 21 appearances and led the team with 12 goals and 10 assists.

 Professional

 On January 20, 2015, Ramos was drafted in the third round (50th overall) of the 2015 MLS SuperDraft by Toronto FC.
 Despite an impressive preseason, he was unable to sign with the club after contract negotiations fell through.

 On May 9, Ramos joined PDL side Kitsap Pumas.
 He made his debut a week later in a 2–0 victory over Lane United FC.
 On June 25, Ramos, along with Nick Hamer and Hiroki Kobayashi, was loaned to USL club Seattle Sounders FC 2.
 He made his professional debut that same night in a 1–0 victory over Real Monarchs.

 On March 7, 2017, Ramos was announced as a new player for Puerto Rico Football Club that currently plays in the North American Soccer League.